mumtazahmadui/PrototypeJavascript/points.md

 -> call - pass argument one by one
 -> apply - pass argument as an array
 -> bind - allow pass array or any no. of arguments.

+Every object in javascript has a property call constructor and that reference the function are used construct or create object